michelcrypt4d4mus/pdfalyzer/README.md

 ### Troubleshooting
-This tool is by no means complete.
-It was built to handle a specific use case which encompassed a small fraction of the many and varied types of information that can show up in a PDF.
-While it has been tested on a decent number of large and very complicated PDFs (500-5,000 page manuals from Adobe itself) I'm sure there are a whole bunch of edge cases that will trip up the code.

-If that does happen and you run into an issue using this tool on a particular PDF it will most likely be an issue with relationships between objects within the PDF that are not meant to be parent/child in the tree structure made visible by this tool.
-There's not so many of these kinds of object references in any given file but there's a whole galaxy of possibilities and they must each be manually configured to prevent the tool from building an invalid tree.
-If you run into that kind of problem take a look at these list constants in the code:

-* `NON_TREE_REFERENCES`
-* `INDETERMINATE_REF_KEYS`

-You might be able to easily fix your problem by adding the Adobe object's reference key to the appropriate list.

-Alternatively, please open [a GitHub issue](https://github.com/michelcrypt4d4mus/pdfalyzer/issues) with the compressed (`.zip`, `.gz`, whatever) PDF that is causing the problem attached and I'll take a look when I can.
-I will _not_ take a look at any uncompressed PDFs due to the security risks, so make sure you zip it before you ship it.
+While The Pdfalyzer has been tested on quite a few large and very complicated PDFs there are no doubt a bunch of edge cases that will trip up the code.
+If that does happen and you hit an error, please open [a GitHub issue](https://github.com/michelcrypt4d4mus/pdfalyzer/issues) with the compressed (`.zip`, `.gz`, whatever) PDF that is causing the problem attached (if possible) and I'll take a look when I can.
+I will _not_ take a look at any uncompressed PDFs due to the security risks so make sure you zip it before you ship it.

 # Example Output